 Other receivables consist of trade receivables for ticket sales, program advertising, and sponsorships.
 Management monitors outstanding receivables and charges off to expense any balances that are determined to be uncollectible or establishes an allowance for doubtful accounts.
-The Opera did not have an allowance for doubtful accounts as of June 30, 2015.
-One receivable for sponsorship consisted of 99% of the other receivables balance at June 30, 2015.
+The Opera did not have an allowance for doubtful accounts as of June 30, 2017.